I’ve seen people give marijuana to pets as if it was a harmless joke.

 It’s not like your dog or cat is going to say, “Hey there friend, that weed was really good.”

-In the same way, we should be very cautious about putting marijuana into our pets.
 How can we know for sure that our pets are consenting to being dosed with marijuana?

 I’ve even seen instances when people gave veterinarian-prescribed pharmaceutical medicines to pets, and it obviously made the animals ill.